athomasq/athomasq.github.io/interests.md

 While I believe in the power of markets, technology and data to make the world a better place, I'm also keenly aware of their limitations.
 Data can be biased; markets can be imperfect; technology can be flawed.

 The optimist in me says that every inefficiency is an opportunity; the humanist in me cares for the individuals affected by these inequities.
 It's important to strike a balance.

-### Contact

-If you're interested in these topics, please follow me on [Twitter](https://twitter.com/athomasq).

-You can also [email me].
-I enjoy getting email, and I try to read everything I receive, though I can't always promise a response.
-My philosophy here is essentially the [same](https://www.kalzumeus.com/standing-invitation) as Patrick McKenzie's.

-If you're a hedge fund looking for data, if you have data that you want to find value in, or if you're a venture capitalist interested in data businesses, [email me].

-I very occasionally invest small amounts in early-stage startups, especially when they intersect with the themes above.
-If you're a startup founder looking for either advice or investment, [email me].

-[email me]: mailto:athos1@gmail.com